Nebraska vs. Minnesota NCAA Football Odds, Plays and Insights | October 16, 2021

 Minnesota Stats and Trends

+- So far this season Minnesota has two wins against the spread.

-- This season, the Golden Gophers have two against the spread wins in three games as an underdog of 2.5 points or more.
+- This season, the Golden Gophers are winless ATS when entering a game as an underdog of 3.5 points or more.

-- Minnesota's games this year have gone over the point total two times in five opportunities (40%).
+- Minnesota's games this year have gone over the total in two out of five opportunities (40%).

 - Minnesota is 2-2 against the spread and 3-1 overall when the team records more than 17.9 points.

-- In games that Minnesota churns out over 341.6 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Minnesota totals over 341.6 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Golden Gophers have turned the ball over five times, three fewer times than the Cornhuskers have forced turnovers (8).
+- This year the Golden Gophers have five turnovers, three fewer than the Cornhuskers have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.